 Yong Zhao is a Foundations Distinguished Professor in the School of Education at the University of Kansas.
 His research interests include educational policy, computer gaming and education, diffusion of innovations, teacher adoption of technology, computer-assisted language learning, and globalization and education.
 He explores these subjects in over 30 books, including World Class Learners, which is a must-read for parents and teachers interested in curriculum reform.

 John is an educational leader and senior administrator with over 10 years of experience in developing and sustaining non-profit educational organisations.
 He has headed and served as advisor in schools with diverse settings and curricula.
 With a passion for individual learning needs, John volunteers in extra-curricular teaching and parent education.
+John has been involved in Claren Academy since its founding, and contributes valuable expertise in communications and admissions.

 Co-founder and Executive Director